GuglioIsStupid/GRRLIBPlus/README.md

   * ...When you say "free" do you actually mean something else?

 ## Introduction

+GRRLIBPlus is a fork of GRRLIB adding a few more required features for my projects (such as [LOVEPower](https://github.com/GuglioIsStupid/LOVEPower))

 GRRLIB is a C/C++ 2D/3D graphics library for Wii application developers.
 It is essentially a wrapper which presents a friendly interface to the Nintendo GX